-- Experimental nuclear and hadron physics
+- Experimental nuclear physics

-- Theoretical nuclear and hadron physics
+- Theoretical nuclear physics

 The rather complex nature of the nuclear forces generates a broad range and diversity of phenomena that can be observed.
 Recent developments in Effective Field Theory (EFT) for nuclear forces enable controlled calculations of matter at nuclear densities, providing for the first time access to accurate nucleon-nucleon (NN) and three-nucleon (3N) forces.
 This advance has opened up a new era in the study of strongly interacting nuclear matter.
 However, these theoretical approaches need guidance from experiment.